R3AP3/amogus/README.md

 ```python
 pip install -r requirements.txt
 ```
+Make sure you have some kind of installation of mediainfo.
+Otherwise libmediainfo will throw errors.
 ## How to use:

 Check the `config.ini` and configure the path (or dont idk)